lqdev/luisquintanilla.me/_src/library/building-a-second-brain.md

   - Distill: Find the essence
   - Express: Show your work

+- (p.
+49/202) Knowledge capture is about mining the richness of the reading you're already doing and the life you're already living.

+- (p.
+49/202) A knowledge aset is anything that can be used in the future to solve a problem, save time, illuminate a concept, or learn from past experience.
+Examples include:
+  - Highlights: Passages from books / articles your read.
+  - Quotes: Memorable passages from podcasts / audiobooks you listen to.
+  - Bookmarks / Favorites: Links to content you find on the web or social media.
+  - Voice Memos: Clips of recorded "notes to self"
+  - Meeting Notes: Notes taken during meetings / calls.
+  - Images: Photos or images you find interesting / inspiring.
+  - Takeaways: Lessons from courses, conferences, presentations you attended.

+- (p.
+55/202) Curator's Perspective - We are the judges, editors, and interpreters of the information we choose to let into our lives.
+This means taking charge of your own information stream.
+The more economical you can be with the material you capture in the first place, the less time and effort your future self spends organizing, distilling, and experessing.

+- (p.
+55/202) Capture criteria
+  - Does it inspire me?
+  - Is it useful?
+  - Is it personal?
+  - Is it surprising?
+By saving ideas that may contradict each other and don't necessarily support what we already believe, we can train ourselves to take in information from different sources instead of immediately jumping to conclusions.
+By playing with ideas-bending, stretching, and remixing them-we become less attached to the way they were originally presented and we can borrow certain aspects or elements to use in our own work.

+- (p.
+57/202) Metadata capture.
+It's a good idea to capture key information about the source of a note, such as the original web page address, the title of the piece, the author or publisher, and the date it was published.
+Also, it's helpful to capture chapter titles, headings, and bullet-point lists, since they add structure to your notes and represent distillation already performed by the author on your behalf.

+- (p.
+62/202) Generation Effect - According to research, when people actively generate a series of words, such as by speaking or writing, more parts of their brain are activated when compared to simply reading the same words.

+- (p.
+68/202) Cathedral Effect - According to studies, the environment we find ourselves in shapes our thinking.
+In a space with high ceilings (like a cathedral), we tend to think in more abstract ways.
+When we're in a room with low ceiling (like a small workshop), we're more likely to think concretely.

+- (p.
+70/202) Projects, Areas, Resources, Archives (PARA)
+  - Organizes information based on how actionable it is, not what kind of information it is.

+- (p.
+77/202) ...separate capture and organize into two distinct steps.
+"Keeping what resonates" in the moment is a separate decision from deciding to save something for the long term.
+Most notes app have an "inbox" or "daily notes" section where new notes you've captured are saved until you can revisit them and decide whether they belong.

+- (p.
+77/202) PARA's four main categories are ordered by actionability to make the decision of where to put your notes as easy as possible:
+  - Projects are most actionable because you're working on them right now and with a concrete deadline in mind.
+    - Complete webpage design
+    - Create slide deck for conference
+    - Plan vacation
+    - Find new volunteer opportunity
+    - Publish blog post
+    - Complete online course
+  - Areas have a longer time horizon and are less immediately actionable.
+    - Activities or places you are responsible for: Home, Travel
+    - People you are responsible for or accountable to: Friends, Spouse
+    - Standards of performance you are responsible for: Health, Finances
+    - Departments of functions you are responsible for: Marketing, Product Development
+    - People or teams you are responsinble for or accountable to: Direct Reports, Manager
+    - Standards of performance you are responsible for: Professional development, Relationshipts and networking
+  - Resources may become actionable depending on the situation
+    - Topics of interest: Beer brewing, architecture
+    - Research subjects: Notetaking, Project management, Nutrition
+    - Useful reference information: Vacation itineraries, Stock photos, product testimonials
+    - Hobbies or passions: Coffee, Classic movies
+  - Archives remain inactive unless they are needed.
+    - Projects that are completed or cancelled
+    - Areas of responsibility you're no longer commited to maintaining
+    - Resources that are no longer relevant

+- (p.
+78/202) PARA Checklist:
+  - In which project will this be most useful?
+  - If none: In which area will this be most useful?
+  - If none: Which resource does this belong to?
+  - If none: Place in archives.

 ## Bookmarks

 - Page 22 - Details on what a note is.
 - Page 30 - Four essential capabilties of a Second Brain.
 - Page 37 - The CODE Method
+- Page 55 - Capture criteria
+- Page 72 - How PARA works

+## Actions

+- [ ] Write down some of your own favorite problems (p.
+54/202)
+- [ ] Check out *The Creative Habit* by Twyla Harp (p.
+65/202)